alejomaar/Machine-Learning-Zoomcamp/Capstone 1/readme.md

 └── predict.py
 ```

-* Note: Dataset is iternal to keras
+- Note: Dataset is internal to keras

 # 3) Environment installation